-The Company's only lease contract is for its office space which will expire on April 30, 2020.
-The adoption of IFRS 16 have no significant impact on the Company's financial statements.
+The adoption of IFRS 16 have no significant impact on the Company's opening financial positions.

 4. Capital Management

 Capital includes all the components of shareholders equity as well as proceeds from loans.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the acquisition and exploration of its exploration and evaluation assets and to maintain a flexible capital structure for its projects for the benefit of its stakeholders.
 As the Company is in the exploration stage, its principal source of funds is from the issuance of common shares.
 Further information relating to liquidity risk is disclosed in note 5.